EQAR/deqar-docs/docs/data_submission.md

 *e.g. South-West University "Neofit Rilski", Blagoevgrad*

 - Institution Acronym (<code>institution.acronym</code>; not required; string)
 The official acronym for each institution may be provided.
 This will be indexed for search.
 *e.g. SWU*

-### Location
+##### Institution Location

 One or more countries must be provided for each new institution record.
 One city may be provided to correspond with each country along with an optional latitude and longitude.
 In the case that the institution is located in more than one city in the same country, then this would require a separate country/city entry for each city.